ngjunsiang/laymansguide-src/season6/issue078/issue078.md

 **Next issue:** [LMG S7] Issue 79: A Base for Data

 Next season, we go back to data again.
-Specifically, we look at how data is stored and manage for most of the internet: in a database.
+Specifically, we look at how data is stored and managed for most of the internet: in a database.

 What is a database and why do we need one?